With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreFamilies First Counseling Llc is one of mental health facilities in Burnett County, Wisconsin, located at 23758 State Road 35, 54872 zip code.
+Learn MoreFamilies First Counseling Llc is a mental health clinic in Burnett County, WI, located at 23758 State Road 35, 54872.
 Families First Counseling Llc provides outpatient treatment.
-Families First Counseling Llc provides trauma therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Families First Counseling Llc offers individual psychotherapy, dialectical behavior therapy and couples/family therapy to adults, young adults and children / adolescents.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.